 Disney isn't the only amusement park that offers military discounts.
 Other fun parks like LEGOLAND and Universal Studios help military families out with deals as well.
-If you have an amusement park in your area, call ahead, check the park’s website, or visit your local ITT office on base to ask what kinds of military discounts they offer and what you need to do take advantage of them.
+If you have an amusement park in your area, call ahead, check the park’s website, or visit your local ITT office on base to ask what kinds of military discounts they offer and what you need to do to take advantage of them.

-Movie theaters like Regal and Cinemark offer discounted tickets for military.
+Movie theaters like Regal and Cinemark offer discounted tickets for the military.
 Keep in mind the discount may vary by location and time of day.
 For instance, some theaters may not offer a discount on matinees, but do offer one at an evening showing.